elimc/jumpstart/README.md

 **jumpstart**
 ===========================

-A simple starter theme for WordPress.
-It is simpler and cleaner than the _s theme from WordPress, yet it has much more functionality, and a more sophisticated build process.

-This theme is built for those who are going to custom code their sites.
+A sophisticated starter theme for Developers who build custom WordPress themes.
+It takes many good features from `underscores`, `JointsWP`, and many custom things I have learned building WordPress sites over the last few years.

 About
 -----